 Angelica was twice named to the Forbes 30 under 30 list of social entrepreneurs.
 She was honored with the Mulago Foundation's prestigious Rainer Arnhold Fellowship and the Global Good Fellowship in 2015.
 In her free time, Angelica enjoys African, Caribbean, and hip-hop dancing and loves performance poetry and theater.
 Towne holds a BA from Middlebury College.

 Boris Bulayev is the Co-Founder and Executive Director of Educate!.

-Under his leadership, Educate! has grown to 100 staff and over 150 volunteer youth mentors, reaching over 120,000 youth across 500 schools in Uganda and Rwanda, and advised on integration of skills-based education into Uganda and Rwanda’s national education systems, The organization has received much global acclaim for its work, including the 2015 WISE award, recognition as one of 14 global case studies on scaling education by Brookings Institution, and fellowships from Echoing Green, Ashoka and the Mulago Foundation.
+Under his leadership, Educate! has grown to 100 staff and over 150 Mentors, reaching over 240,000 youth across 500 schools in Uganda and Rwanda, and advised on integration of skills-based education into Uganda and Rwanda’s national education systems, The organization has received much global acclaim for its work, including the 2015 WISE award, recognition as one of 14 global case studies on scaling education by Brookings Institution, and fellowships from Echoing Green, Ashoka and the Mulago Foundation.

 Boris emigrated to the U.S. from Latvia at the age of 7.
 He considers himself lucky to have attended a great public school in San Francisco that eventually got him into Amherst College.
 As a refugee himself, Boris believes in giving other young people access to the same educational opportunities he had that have allowed him to get to where he is today.